School Budget Information

 About the Annual School Budget Vote

 In New York state, local school boards must annually develop a balanced school budget proposal and put it up for a public vote on the third Tuesday in May.
+This year, the vote occurred on Tuesday, May 20, 2025.
 District expenses may include salaries and benefits, curriculum, staff development, facilities maintenance and operation, transportation and debt service.
 Revenue includes state funding, federal funding, property taxes and appropriated fund balance.

 Board of Education Election